 That means you need to let your eyes be the judge.
 Don’t just rely on the point size.
-For instance, the two fonts below —Sabon, Times New Roman, and Arno—are set at 12 point, but they’re not the same size visually.
+For instance, the three fonts below—Sabon, Times New Roman, and Arno—are set at 12 point, but they’re not the same size visually.

 You can match the length of two fonts by setting a block of text twice: once in the old font and once in the new font, both at the same point size.
 Adjust the point size of the new font until each line of text breaks in roughly the same place.
 (You won’t be able to match them exactly.)
 Below, the point sizes of Sabon and Arno have been adjusted so they occupy the same space as Times New Roman.

 Point size can be even smaller in professionally typeset materials like publications and stationery.
 Text on business cards is often only 6–8 points.
 At these sizes, all caps text and lowercase are equally legible.

 It’s fine to emphasize text with a larger point size (or de-emphasize it with a smaller point size).
 But use the subtlety that point-size adjustments offer.
 If your body text is set at 11 point, no need to jump to 14 point for emphasis.
 Start with a smaller increase—say, half a point—and move up in half-point increments.

 The opposite rule applies—make the text larger.
 For websites, I recommend body text in the range of 15–25 pixels.
 Larger font sizes are more comfortable on screen because we read screens from farther away (see screen-reading considerations).

 In a legal document, I can’t imagine any reason to use a font smaller than 7 point or larger than 30 point.